 - Capture your opponent’s kings.
 Even kings can fall.
 If you see the opportunity to jump a king, go for it.
 Just make sure you’re not setting up your opponent to make multiple moves and captures.

 - Checkers is a game of strategy and sacrifice.
 It’s important to recognize which pieces are worth losing and to be willing to lose a few to gain territory.
 It also stops dangerous opponent pieces from moving forward on the board.

 - Try to gain control of the center of the board.
 This helps by sneaking your pieces out along the edge and then going from there.
 When your pieces are layered on the edge, it reduces your risk of losing pieces and defends your back row.
-However, don’t keep your pieces there too long as it could become dangerous and restrict your movement.
+However, don’t keep your pieces there too long, as it could become dangerous and restrict your movement.
 Stay there briefly so you can peek out into the middle and block opponents from going forward.

 - Build triangular structures with your pieces.
-This makes your defense less vulnerable and gives your opponent less space to invade.
+This makes your defenseless vulnerable and gives your opponent less space to invade.

 Your kids are going to lose their cool when they’re not sure what to do and feel stuck.
 If you breathe through it and give them space to air their frustration, it’s really best.
 Sure, we want our kids to be good losers, but new things are hard.
-As long as we’re not flipping tables (or, in this case, checkerboards), it’s okay to have big feelings when we learn new things.
+As long as we’re not flipping tables (or, in this case, checkerboards), it’s OK to have big feelings when we learn new things.

 Talk Out Your Moves